Four steps to naturally address hyperpigmentation

 Step 2.
 Protect the skin from damage

-Protecting the skin from internal and external damage using natural skincare and an abundance of antioxidant rich botanicals is an essential step to preventing pigmentation.
-Using a SPF50 daily will ensure your skin is protected from UV damage which can exacerbate pigmentation.
-Our Basking Beauty Natural Sunscreen is an SPF50 zinc-based sunscreen which keeps your skin hydrated and protected from damaging UVA and UVB sun rays.
+Protecting the skin from internal and external damage using natural skincare and an abundance of antioxidant-rich botanicals is an essential step to preventing pigmentation.
+Using an SPF50 daily will ensure your skin is protected from UV damage which can exacerbate pigmentation.
+Our Basking Beauty Natural Sunscreen is an SPF50 zinc-based sunscreen that keeps your skin hydrated and protected from damaging UVA and UVB sun rays.
 It is important to use an antioxidant-rich serum alongside your sunscreen.
 The antioxidants work like a "tag-team" alongside your sunscreen, reducing your skin's sensitivity to UV damage.
 Our No.3 Exotic Goddess Ageless Serum and & Glowing Skin Smoothie Serum are the perfect serums to layer under your sunscreen for additional protection.

 Step 3.
 Brighten the skin using natural skincare abundant in AHAs